dotenv-org/dotenv-org.github.io/blog/_posts/2025-05-19-pricing-changes.md

 <img src="/assets/img/blog/pricing-changes.png" />

-Starting **July 1st**, we’re making changes to Dotenv.org's pricing.
+Starting **July 1st** (for your June bill), we’re making changes to Dotenv.org's pricing.
 These updates reflect the real cost of maintaining a reliable, secure, and developer-friendly platform — and will help us continue supporting the ecosystem long-term.

 ## 📦 Solo Plan: $5/month